Coll Bird Festival 2018

 Most visitors take advantage of the puffin-therapy afforded by a trip to Lunga, where you can sit within a few feet of these iconic little sea-parrots and watch them interact.
 Lunga attracts over 2000 breeding pairs of puffins within a small area on a grassy plateau overlooking the sea, which makes for a fantastic spectacle.

-Accommodation is available at Coll Bunkhouse, which has 16 beds available from £21pppn.
+Accommodation is available at Coll Bunkhouse, which has 16 beds available from £22pppn.

-Further accommodation is available in the village of Arinagour at the Coll Hotel, Tigh na Mara Guest House and Dun Fraoch B&B. A full list of accommodation options on Coll, including self-catering properties, is available here: Visit Coll.
+Further accommodation is available in the village of Arinagour at the Coll Hotel, Tigh na Mara Guest House and Dun Fraoch B&B. An extensive list of accommodation options on Coll, including self-catering properties, is available here: Visit Coll.

 For visitors booking accommodation at Coll Bunkhouse there is a discount of 10% on bookings of 3 nights or more.